-To better interpret the above observations, we consider the distributions of ΔE after continuum suppression for the control channel.
+To better interpret the above observations, we consider the distributions of $\Delta E$ after continuum suppression for the control channel.
 The continuum suppression cuts are again chosen for 90% signal efficiency.
 As the signal efficiency of the classifiers is very poor, the cuts must be chosen extremely loose.
 This can best be seen from the signal efficiency and background rejection as a function of the cut position as shown in fig. 4.23.
 Here again the background rejection can be seen to be overall better than for the signal channel.
 To understand the cause for this further studies of the related differences between signal and control channel are required.
 Interestingly the pattern for signal efficiency of similar performance of BDT and DNN without disco but noticeably worse performance of the DisCoDNN can be observed also for the control channel.
 For the background rejections however the DNN without DisCo now performs much worse than the other two classifiers.
-The reason for this, which is the same as for the differences in the classifier output distributions discussed above, is related to the sculpting in ΔE .
-The distributions of ΔE for the control channel after the continuum suppression with the determined cuts are shown in fig. 4.24.
+The reason for this, which is the same as for the differences in the classifier output distributions discussed above, is related to the sculpting in $\Delta E$ .
+The distributions of $\Delta E$ for the control channel after the continuum suppression with the determined cuts are shown in fig. 4.24.
 The DNN without DisCo can be seen to fail spectacularly.
 This indicates that much of the performance of this DNN indeed stems from the introduced sculpting.
 However, the distribution now is sculpted into a peak that is no longer centered around zero.
-Apparently the method by which the DNN reconstructs ΔE from the input variables introduces a bias in such a way that the distribution (as reconstructed by the DNN) ends up slightly shifted towards positive values for the control channel.
+Apparently the method by which the DNN reconstructs $\Delta E$ from the input variables introduces a bias in such a way that the distribution (as reconstructed by the DNN) ends up slightly shifted towards positive values for the control channel.
 For DisCoDNN and BDT the continuum suppression however is, despite the very loose cuts, surprisingly effective.
 Compared to the DisCoDNN the BDT obviously suppresses background better at the same signal efficiency, indicating better generalizability of the BDT.
 The observed performance differences between DisCoDNN and BDT already observed for the signal channel appear overall amplified for the control channel.
-Notably now also a large B^+B^- background appears, which is believed to be a trait of the control channel.
-For completeness the distributions in μ after continuum suppression are also shown in fig. 4.25.
-We conclude that the variables used exhibit distributions which for signal events are indeed very specific to a given decay as the classifiers generalize poorly for signal identification.
-While for the considered control channel even with very loose cuts, the continuum suppression was found to be surprisingly effective, it is hard to judge if this is generally the case.
-Preferably further control channels would have to be considered.
+Notably now also a large $B^+B^-$ background appears, which is believed to be a trait of the control channel.
+For completeness the distributions in $\mu$ after continuum suppression are also shown in fig. 4.25.